 Finally, attach your pockets or bags to your cord by tying with ribbon or clipping with mini pegs.
 Hang your advent calendar garland in pride of place - either by zig-zagging across a wall or draping along a mantelpiece.

-The big pocket Advent calendar is perfect for families, as it can accommodate multiple small gifts each day and you don’t need to be an experienced sewist to make this project.
+The big pocket fabric Advent calendar is perfect for families, as it can accommodate multiple small gifts each day and you don’t need to be an experienced sewist to make this project.
 Additionally, you can find detailed step-by-step patterns available online, if you’d like visual instructions and guidelines.
+This can also be a Christmas patchwork fabric calendar, using a mix of our Christmas prints for a beautiful eclectic look!

-Start by planning the size of your calendar based on the size of each pocket – we recommend five rows of five pockets.
+Start by planning the size of your fabric Advent calendar based on the size of each pocket – we recommend five rows of five pockets.
 You may wish to create a wide panel at the top to add the family surname, as well as a generous quilted border around the sides in a complementary print.
 Now, plan your design by considering the border, backing and front fabrics to complement your pocket fabrics.
-You may wish to keep it simple with a print and a plain cotton poplin or you could use our charm packs for the pockets for an eclectic, fun finish!
+You may wish to keep it simple with something like a printed holly fabric and a plain cotton poplin or you could use our charm packs for the pockets for an eclectic, fun finish!
 Think about how you will display the numbers - either by attaching readymade numerals or sewing fabric numbers onto your pockets.
+A mix of our plain cotton poplins or plain polycottons with some fun prints, like our Santa fabric, would be great for this!

 Begin by either sewing your charm pack squares into rows of five pockets or cutting a strip of fabric to the desired length and width for five pockets.
 Next, fold over the top of your pocket fabric, press and sew the top seam.
 Ideally, the pockets should have box pleats so that they can hold multiple gifts, so simply fold over the sides of each square and press to create the pleat, allowing a small width of fabric between each pocket.
 You will need to measure the folds accurately, to ensure the pockets remain the same size.
 Fold over the bottom seam and use a clip at the base of each box pleat to hold in place.
 Carefully tack or baste stitch along the bottom seam.